mongoose-os-apps/huzzah-featherwing/README.md

     ESP32 SPI driver and checked it in to `libs/lobo-spi/`.
 There's an implementation of STMPE610 driver in `libs/stmpe610/`, and finally, there's an implementation of ILI9341 in `libs/ili9341/`.
+1. Install an interrupt handler for the touch screen events.
 1. Install a PWM driver for the backlight.
-1. Install an interrupt handler for the touch screen events.
 1. Install an ADC reader on GPIO35.
 1. Create a UI container which can display `widgets`, both provided in C code, such as `src/widget_*.c`, but also provided by users in a JSON configuration.
+1. Store the JSON and image data on the provided `SPIFFS` filesystem in `fs/`.
 1. Interact with the user by performing actions on the `widgets`.
 1. Report on system statistics using Prometheus.

 ## User Interface

 ### Anatomy of the UI